DuncanCragg/OnexOS/README.md

 # OnexOS

 OnexOS manifests an open 3D universe for all of us, and our families and friends, to co-create virtual places and to share and explore together.
-Everything we all make in OnexOS is in a single seamless, unbounded universe, shared by all of us.

-The OnexOS universe is built from a single distributed scenegraph, with scene elements all tied together with links like URLs.
-The distributed scenegraph owes its seamlessness - between your leaves on my tree, or between my forest and your city - to being sewn together by these links.
+The OnexOS universe is built from world elements all tied together with links like URLs.
+The world owes its seamlessness - between your leaves on my tree, or between my forest and your city - to being sewn together by these links.

 ### What can you do?